securitytxt/security-txt/draft-foudil-securitytxt.md

 all canonical URIs listed within the file.
 Researchers SHOULD use an additional trust mechanism such as a digital signature (as per {{signature}}) to make the determination that a particular canonical URI is applicable.

+If this field appears within a "security.txt" file, and the URI used to retrieve that file is not listed within any canonical fields, then the contents of the file SHOULD NOT be trusted.

 ~~~~~~~~~~
 Canonical: https://www.example.com/.well-known/security.txt